rails/rails/guides/source/association_basics.md

 @part.assemblies.delete(@assembly1)
 ```

-WARNING: This does not trigger callbacks on the join records.

 ##### `collection.destroy(object, ...)`

-The `collection.destroy` method removes one or more objects from the collection by running `destroy` on each record in the join table, including running callbacks.
+The `collection.destroy` method removes one or more objects from the collection by deleting records in the join table.
 This does not destroy the objects.

 ```ruby
 @part.assemblies.destroy(@assembly1)